gardener/gardener/docs/extensions/controlplane-webhooks.md

 ### etcd-main and etcd-events

-To deploy etcd, Gardener **shall** create 2 StatefulSet named `etcd-main` and `etcd-events` in the Shoot namespace.
+To deploy etcd, Gardener **shall** create 2 StatefulSets named `etcd-main` and `etcd-events` in the Shoot namespace.
 They can be mutated by webhooks to apply any provider-specific changes to the standard configuration provided by Gardener.

 The pod template of these 2 deployments **shall** contain a container named `etcd`.
 It **shall not** contain a sidecar container for etcd backups.
 If such a container is needed, it should be added by webhooks, together with any volumes it may need to mount.